MoinDalvs/Learn_Statistics_for_Data_science/README.md

 + You don’t have to have the exact words “first, second, third….”
 Instead, you can have different rating scales, like “Hot, hotter, hottest” or “Agree, strongly agree, disagree.”
 + You don’t know if the intervals between the values are equal.
 We know that a list of cardinal numbers like 1, 5, 10 have a set value between them (in this case, 5) but with ordinal data you just don’t know.
 For example, in a marathon you might have first, second and third place.
 But if you don’t know the exact finishing times, you don’t know what the interval between first and second, or second and third is.

-### Discrete
-The numerical values which fall under are integers or whole numbers are placed under this category.
-The number of speakers in the phone, cameras, cores in the processor, the number of sims supported all these are some of the examples of the discrete data type.

-Discrete data types in statistics cannot be measured – it can only be counted as the objects included in discrete data have a fixed value.
-The value can be represented in decimal, but it has to be whole.
-Discrete data is often identified through charts, including bar charts, pie charts, and tally charts.

-### Continuous
- The fractional numbers are considered as continuous values.
-These can take the form of the operating frequency of the processors, the android version of the phone, wifi frequency, temperature of the cores, and so on.

-Unlike discrete data types of data in research, with a whole and fixed value, continuous data can break down into smaller pieces and can take any value.
-For example, volatile values such as temperature and the weight of a human can be included in the continuous value.
-Continuous types of statistical data are represented using a graph that easily reflects value fluctuation by the highs and lows of the line through a certain period of time.

 3. **Interval Scale:**
 It is a numerical scale.
 The Interval scale has more information than the nominal, ordinal scales.
 Along with the order, we know the difference between the two variables (interval indicates the distance between two entities).